root-systems/handbook/project-processes/agile.md

 ### Checklist before development starts on any type of projects
 Most of these items should be done during Sprint Planning.
 User stories should be created before this meeting and this meeting should be working out the weighting of each ticket and getting team members up to speed with everything.

+TODO: A guide on how to run sprint planning

 - [ ] Scope is agreed on and signed off with client
 - [ ] User stories are created into tickets (online or physical)
 - [ ] Tickets are weighted